earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="multistage">Is Earthly a way to define a Docker multi-stage build?<span class="hide"><a href="#multistage">¶</a></span></h2>

-Yes, although Earthly is typically used in much more complex use-cases than that.
+Defining [multi-stage image builds](https://earthly.dev/blog/docker-multistage/) is one possible use-case, although Earthly is typically used in much more complex use-cases than that.
 Earthly is not only a tool for producing container images.
 Earthly is a tool for building cross platform build specifications.
 It can produce container images but it can also be used to produce binary artifacts, to run tests, to lint code, and anything else you would normally do inside of a build pipeline in a continuous integration (CI) system.

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="pl">Can I use Earthly with my programming language or command line build tools?<span class="hide"><a href="#pl">¶</a></span></h2>